 AI safety & governance

 Co-leading the team representing the Modern Language Association at NIST CAISI (the Center for AI Standards and Innovation), Jon works on LLM evaluation, red-teaming, and ethical auditing.
 The team's ethics-based audit results were presented during the opening keynote at the consortium's first plenary at the University of Maryland.
-With collaborators at Oxford and elsewhere he co-authored a comparative study of global AI regulation across the EU, China, and the US (arXiv:2410.21279), and was among the authors of the open-source generative-AI position paper accepted as an ICML 2024 oral presentation.
+With collaborators at Oxford and elsewhere he co-authored a comparative study of global AI regulation across the EU, China, and the US (doi:10.48550/arXiv.2410.21279), and was among the authors of the open-source generative-AI position paper accepted as an ICML 2024 oral presentation.

 Computational narrative & digital humanities